awxkee/pic-scale/README.md

 #### Features

-For RISC-V `riscv` feature should be implicitly enabled, nightly compiler channel is required

 To enable support of `f16` the feature `half` should be activated.

 #### Target features

-`neon` optional target features are available, enable it when compiling on supported platform to get full features
+`neon` optional target features are available, enable it when compiling on supported platform to get full features.

-`avx2`, `fma`, `sse4.1`, `f16c` will be detected automatically if available, and called the best path
+`avx2`, `fma`, `sse4.1`, `f16c` will be detected automatically if available, and called the best path.
+For x86 and aarch64 NEON runtime dispatch is used.

 `fullfp16` NEON target detection performed in runtime, when available best the best paths for *f16* images are available on ARM.

-WASM `simd128` target feature activating is mandatory in build flags
+WASM `simd128` target feature activating is mandatory in build flags.

 ##### About f16